rhinoceros7/trailblazer/README.md

-TrailBlazer README
+# TrailBlazer README
+---

-**Contributors:**
+## **Contributors:**

 Arti Hajdari:
-Expertise: Leadership, Backend (Python, SQL, APIs, etc.), Diagrams, Documentation
+- Expertise: Leadership, Backend (Python, SQL, APIs, etc.), Diagrams, Documentation
-Role: Project Lead, ensured development stayed on track, created diagrams/documentation, assisted with backend development
+- Role: Project Lead, ensured development stayed on track, created diagrams/documentation, assisted with backend development

 Nafis Uddin:
-Expertise: Backend (Python, SQL, APIs, etc.)
+- Expertise: Backend (Python, SQL, APIs, etc.)
-Role: Backend Developer, ensured full backend logic with APIs and database
+- Role: Backend Developer, ensured full backend logic with APIs and database

 Rafi Hossain:
-Expertise: Frontend (Kotlin, JS, HTML/CSS, etc.), Diagrams
+- Expertise: Frontend (Kotlin, JS, HTML/CSS, etc.), Diagrams
-Role: Frontend Developer, created UI to match Figma Diagrams
+- Role: Frontend Developer, created UI to match Figma Diagrams

 Miadul Haque:
-Expertise: Frontend (Kotlin, JS, HTML/CSS, etc.)
+- Expertise: Frontend (Kotlin, JS, HTML/CSS, etc.)
-Role: Frontend Developer, styled the UI of the app, ensured functionality between frontend and backend
+- Role: Frontend Developer, styled the UI of the app, ensured functionality between frontend and backend

 Ryan King:
-Expertise: Frontend (Kotlin, Google Maps, etc.), Diagrams
+- Expertise: Frontend (Kotlin, Google Maps, etc.), Diagrams
-Role: Frontend Developer, created Map UI with Google Maps, connected frontend and backend for full functionality, assisted with diagrams
+- Role: Frontend Developer, created Map UI with Google Maps, connected frontend and backend for full functionality, assisted with diagrams

+---
-**About:**
+## **About:**

 TrailBlazer is a mobile application designed for nature and outdoor enthusiasts to find, explore, share, and review nature and hiking trails, parks, and more.

 Key Features:

 Map:
-Google Maps integration to display the Map UI that highlights all nearby nature spots in a desired radius from the user GPS location tracking in real time when connected to the internet/cellular data Smooth Map interaction and animations
+- Google Maps integration to display the Map UI that highlights all nearby nature spots within a desired radius from the user
+- GPS location tracking in real time when connected to the internet/cellular data
+- Smooth Map interaction and animations
-Displays Trails with distance, difficulty, ratings, features, elevation, and more
+- Displays Trails with distance, difficulty, ratings, features, elevation, and more

 Community:
-A Community tab where users can post about trails in the form of pictures and descriptions 5-Star rating system, reviews can be sorted by Recent, Popular, and Friends Interaction with other users' posts through liking and commenting Following users allows for interaction specifically with friends and in desired groups
+- A Community tab where users can post about trails in the form of pictures and descriptions
+- 5-Star rating system, reviews can be sorted by Recent, Popular, and Friends
+- Interaction with other users' posts through liking and commenting
+- Following users allows for interaction specifically with friends and in desired groups

 Security:
-JWT-based token authentication
+- JWT-based token authentication
-Strong Password requirements
+- Strong Password requirements
-Rate-Limiting to prevent brute-force attacks
+- Rate-Limiting to prevent brute-force attacks
-Password hashing
+- Password hashing

 Users:
-The user can create a profile/login easily
+- The user can create a profile/login easily
-User profile shows activity such as trails completed, reviews, and photos The user can manage account settings, password management, etc.
+- User profile shows activity such as trails completed, reviews, and photos
+- The user can manage account settings, password management, etc.

 Progress:
-The user can create goals in the Progress Tab
+- The user can create goals in the Progress Tab
-Shows a weekly goal set by the user in miles, and the percentage completed Displays information such as distance and elevation traveled, time spent, and trails completed Has achievements, so the user can quantify their progress in a gameified way
+- Shows a weekly goal set by the user in miles, and the percentage completed
+- Displays information such as distance and elevation traveled, time spent, and trails completed
+- Has achievements, so the user can quantify their progress in a gameified way

 Offline:
-The user can download select trails for future use when offline on the trail Displays a map of the trail with all necessary details when offline Downloads the trail onto the user's device
+- The user can download select trails for future use when offline on the trail
+- Displays a map of the trail with all necessary details when offline
+- Downloads the trail onto the user's device

+---
-**User Guide:**
+##  **User Guide:**

 Installation and Setup:
-1. (fill in details)
+1. (fill in details yall need to do this part just be specific for every part of the setup like getting her own api not ours, setting up database, apk, android studio, etc however you guys did it for the demos)

 Getting Started:
 After downloading and setting up the application, the user takes these steps: